← All posts

 What the public health inspector wants to see when they walk:

-Practical note: The single fastest way to fail this inspection is to bring in equipment that isn't food-rated to save a thousand dollars on Facebook Marketplace.
+Practical note: The fastest way to fail this inspection is to bring in equipment that isn't food-rated to save money on Facebook Marketplace.
 The inspector will flag it on sight, and you'll be replacing it the week you wanted to be training staff.
+Toronto Public Health publishes a Starting a Food Business guide that covers what they look at; other regions follow similar logic.

 3. Fire inspection